4GeeksAcademy/cybersecurity-syllabus/semana-1/fundamentals-of-information-security.md

 User security is managed through privileges and permissions.
 Permissions define the level of access that users and groups have regarding an object.

-Even if a user has the privilege to perform certain actions, the user may also need permission to perform the action on a specific object.
+Even if a user has the privilege to perform certain actions, the user may also need permission to act on a specific object.

 In operating systems, we can have permissions on all our files for network users; these permissions can be for editing, viewing, or executing files.